OpenCDSS/cdss-app-statemod-java/README.md

 # cdss-app-statemod-java #

-This repository contains the StateMod main application source code and supporting files for the development environment for the prototype Java version of StateMod.
+This repository contains the StateMod main application source code and supporting development environment files for the prototype Java StateMod version.
-**This is a pilot project to evaluate possible other languages for next generation StateMod, with goal being to move StateMod to a language that is more easily enhanced and maintained.**
+**This is a pilot project to evaluate possible alternate languages for next generation StateMod, with goal being to move StateMod to a language that is more easily enhanced and maintained.**

 Multiple other repositories are used to create the StateMod Java application.